yesnik/golang-guides/goroutines.md

 Goroutines run in the same address space, so access to shared memory must be synchronized.
 The `sync` package provides useful primitives, although you won't need them much in Go as there are other primitives.

+Go programs end when the `main` goroutine stops, even if other goroutines have not completed their work yet.

 ```go
 import (
 	"fmt"